-Recommendations for disciplinary action of a policy will be forwarded to a designee Human Resources, who will intake disciplinary proceedings in accordance with the Collective Bargaining Agreement between the proceedings in accordance with the Collective Bargaining Agreement between the University and Agreement between the Uni
+Recommendations for disciplinary action against employees accused of violations of a policy will be forwarded to a designee Human Resources, who will initiate disciplinary proceedings in accordance with the Collective Bargaining Agreement between the Bargaining Agreement between the University and Union.
+The proceedings are in the form of a meeting with Human Resources.
+After completion of the proceedings, the Human Resources designee will issue an outcome letter to the complainant and respondent with a copy to the Title IX Coordinator for their